Share This Article

 Sign up to stay

-How does MFA work?
+How does multi-factor authentication work?

-- A extra PIN (personal identification number) as well as your password
+- Inputting an extra PIN (personal identification number) as well as your password

 - An additional code either emailed to an account or texted to a mobile number

-What type of accounts offer MFA?
+What type of accounts offer multi-factor authentication?

 Not every account and device offers multi-factor authentication, but it is becoming more common every day.
 You might already have it set up for your devices, like if you use a Face ID or fingerprint scan to unlock your phone or laptop. multi-factor authentication is now often found in many workplaces and universities, too.

 Here are some types of accounts that often offer multi-factor authentication.
 Check to see if you can turn multi-factor authentication on: